bennyhartnett/bennyhartnett.com/README.md

 Navigate to `http://localhost:8000` to view the pages.
 Because scripts are pulled from CDNs, no installation is required.

+You can also view a live deployment at [bennyhartnett.com](https://bennyhartnett.com).

 ## Customization

 - **Navigation links** &ndash; Edit the `<nav>` element in `index.html` to change the menu structure or link targets.